The first comic book written by novelist Greg Rucka

 - Lovely Angels: Carrie and Lily in the first Whiteout, but averted in the film adaptation.

 - Rape as Backstory: Carrie was sent to Antarctica after she killed a suspect in her custody who had tried to rape her.

 - Reassigned to Antarctica: Literally, in Carrie's case.

 - Shout-Out: Carrie drinks coffee out of a Dykes To Watch Out For mug.

-- Shower Scene: Kate Beckinsale in The Movie for purely fanservice reasons, even though "Hollywood showers" are not allowed at the South Pole due to water restrictions.
+- Shower Scene: Kate Beckinsale has one in The Movie for purely fanservice reasons, even though "Hollywood showers" are not allowed at the South Pole due to water restrictions.

 - Shown Their Work: Greg Rucka did extremely detailed research into the nature of Antarctica before he began writing the first story.
 Details on the Antarctic environment, the operations of the research stations and international treaties concerning the continent are woven into the narrative.

-- Unresolved Sexual Tension: Lily and Carrie have a lot of tension between the two of them, deliberately, to reflect the same tension that often arises in Buddy Cop Shows.
+- Unresolved Sexual Tension: Lily and Carrie have a lot of tension between them, deliberately, to reflect the same tension that often arises in Buddy Cop Shows.
 Thoroughly resolved without Lily in Melt.

 - U.S. Marshal: Carrie